Compare Binky

 Quiets the mess right down.

-Binky watches your inbox, waits until files stop thrashing, routes into buckets, and parks unknowns in Review.
-MIT on GitHub.
+Binky runs named Routines, waits until files stop thrashing, routes into sorted destinations, and parks unknowns in Review.